0xVector/envoy-cache-ext/README.md

 As the cache uses only one mutex internally, this can become a source of significant overhead.
 The tradeoff and reasoning for this is explained in the **Thread safety** part of the **Architecture Overview**.

+Lock contention becomes significant under heavy request load.
+Different request streams can run on different worker threads in Envoy in parallel, but they will fight over the single mutex on all cache functions that hold it.
+This means that e.g. completely different queries with a different key can't be served concurrently.

 While the critical sections could be shortened in a few cases by a better or more complex design, the single mutex will always be a hard limitation.
 The most promising solution I see is sharding the cache: when using a good hash function that behaves random-like (enough), the hash space split evenly will result in an approximately evenly split key space.